shantonav/waes/README.md

 Java 8 ,
 Maven  and (optionally an IDE)

-- **To build and run use :** _mvn clean package_
+- **To build and package use :** _mvn clean package_
 (you need to be connected to the internet for downloading the dependencies)

 - **Once the app is build** and packaged (which also means test were run unless you chose to skip them) under _target/generated-docs/api-doc-html_ you would find valuable soure for test scenarios and example requests and responses.

+- **To run use :** _java -jar target/base64-diff-0.0.1-SNAPSHOT.jar_